by ProcureDeskLast Updated : Nov-27-2023

 A very typical scenario in companies is as follows

-There are a couple of issues with this approach
+However, there are a couple of issues with this approach

 The purchase order process can be based on the amount, type of purchase, department budget owners, etc.

 Here are some examples of categories you should review for cost reduction

-Marketing spends can be grouped into buckets.
+Marketing spending can be grouped into buckets.

 Another alternative here is to consider the channel efficiency and move from one channel to another effective channel.

-Sometimes offline ads are more economical and have a more broad reach.
+Sometimes, offline ads are more economical and have a more broad reach.

 Another category for the review is software subscription.